What Is The Application Of Partial Differential Equations?

 The concept of differentiation refers to the mathematical process of finding a function's derivative, which tells us the instantaneous rate at which one quantity changes compared to another.

-Imagine trying to pinpoint a car's exact speed at a specific second, not just its average speed for the whole trip.
+Imagine trying to pinpoint a car's exact speed at a specific second, not just its average speed for the whole trip over five minutes.
 That's differentiation!
-Geometrically, it shows you the slope of the tangent line on a function's graph at any point.
-This tells you how much the function's output shifts with even tiny changes in its input.
+Geometrically, it shows you the slope of the tangent line on a function's graph at any given point.
+This slope tells you precisely how much the function's output shifts with even tiny, infinitesimal changes in its input.
 And get this: the opposite process, called anti-differentiation or integration, lets us work backward from that rate of change to find the original function, as explained by Britannica.
-Pretty neat, right?
+Pretty neat, right, how they complement each other?

 Why do we need differentiation?